riotkit-org/backup-repository/docs/source/index.rst

 - Ready to integrate upload forms for your applications.
 Only generate token and redirect a user to an url

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 5
    :caption: Contents:

-   first-steps
-   configuration-reference
+   server/index
+   docker
    project-rules
-   swagger-docs
-   docker
-   domain/authentication/index
-   domain/storage/index
-   domain/backup/index
-   domain/minimumui/index
-   domain/securecopy/index
-   client/bahub.rst
-   encryption
-   shell-access
+   clients/index
    riotkit-guide

 From authors